gmazzap/Faber/README.md

 In this way now we have 3 cached objects, all related to the factory with id "foo".

-To test if objects are cached let's do a test:
+Let's do a test to see if objects are cached:

     $foo_3_bis = $container->get( 'foo', [ 'id' => 'foo_3' ] );

     var_dump( $foo_3_bis === $foo_3 ); // TRUE: objects are cached

-Worth know that every cached object is stored in the container with an identifier (usually called `$key`).
+Worth to know that every cached object is stored in the container with an identifier (usually called `$key`).

 This identifier (aka "key") is visible, e. g. when we get information using `$c->getObjectsInfo()` or `$c->getInfo()`.